 Some companies are successfully implementing this concept when seeking ways for how to find your target market online.
-The Funnel Approach means to capture a market, nurture it, then qualify, and hopefully, convert.
+The Funnel Approach means to capture a market, nurture it, then qualify, and convert.

 7. Go Out and Try It Yourself

 - What are the customers ordering?

 - Study their customer profile.
 What is the age range?
 How much do they spend on average?